britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 --- abstract

-Documents published in 2013 revealed several classes of "pervasive" attack on Internet communications.
+Documents published in 2013 revealed several classes of pervasive surveillance attack on Internet communications.
 In this document we develop a threat model that describes these pervasive attacks.
 We start by assuming a completely passive adversary with an interest in indiscriminate eavesdropping that can observe network traffic, then expand the threat model with a set of verified attacks that have been published.
-Based on this threat model, we discuss the techniques that can be employed in Internet protocol design to increase the protocols robustness to pervasive attacks.
+Based on this threat model, we discuss the techniques that can be employed in Internet protocol design to increase the protocols robustness to pervasive surveillance.

 --- middle